wdridoy11/wdridoy11/README.md

 <img src="https://github.com/wdridoy11/web-icon/blob/main/webdeveloper.png?raw=true" alt="cover" />
 <h3>MERN stack web developer and WordPress expert</h3>
 <h3>About Me </h3><br/>
-Hello, I'm Ridoy Sharif.
-I'm a MERN stack web developer and WordPress expert.
-I am an expert in this work.
-I have 2 years of experience.
-I have completed 100+ website design.
+I’m Ridoy Sharif.
+I’m a MERN Stack Web Developer and WordPress Expert.
+I have completed 100+ website design using WordPress and HTML, CSS, Bootstrap, Tailwind CSS.
 My design is pixel perfect and clean coding.
 I know how to make a responsive and user-friendly website.
 I am totally responsible for your work.
 My goal is to satisfy my clients with my work.
+I like to learn, I like to use my creativity.
 I love to work with clients from all over the world.
-I like to learning, I like to use my creativity.
-My professional skill:<br/>
+Are you looking for a best quality website design for you?
+If you need a clean and modern interface for your website.
+Contact me now to make your dream website design.
+My skills:<br/>
 <br/>
 ✅ HTML<br/>
 ✅ CSS<br/>
 ✅ SCSS<br/>
+✅ Bootstrap 5<br/>
+✅ TailwindCSS<br/>
-✅ Basic JavaScript<br/>
+✅ JavaScript<br/>
 ✅ jQuery<br/>
-✅ Bootstrap 5<br/>

 ✅ Website Design<br/>
 ✅ PSD TO HTML<br/>
 ✅ Landing page design<br/>